Gopal-Khadka/DevGram/PROCEDURES.md

 ### Fetching Profile Header Data

 If the user is found on the `users` collection, their information will be shown to the user instead of random values and data. `ProfileStore` is created using zustand to keep track of the searched user or selected user profile.
 This way, our media app is going to be dynamic and reactive in nature.

+### Edit User Profile

+- Case I : User not logged in
+  No button will be shown to the user in the header section.
+- Case II: User logged and visiting own profile
+  If logged user is visiting own profile, button `Edit Profile` is shown.
+- Case III: User logged in but visiting somebody else's profile If logged user is visiting somebody else's profile, button `Follow / Unfollow` is shown.

+### Edit Profile Functionality

+1. Create a modal behaviour on the click of the `Edit Profile` button.
+   A profile edit modal should open up when the button is clicked which enables the user to edit their profile pic, username, full name and bio.
+On top of that, we can enable user to change their email and password using hooks defined in `react-firebase-hooks` library.